aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

     MORT_ASSETS_SECRET_ACCESS_KEY: "vault:mort/data/buckets#assets.secretAccessKey"
 ```

-# Access from the Internet
+# Access from the Internet to apps

 There is improvement in this factor from my previous post.
 Now instead of using OpenVPN I'm using [cloudflare tunnel](https://www.cloudflare.com/products/tunnel/).